Pleosporales » Didymellaceae

 Type species: Neoascochyta exitialis (Morini) Q. Chen & L. Cai

-Notes: Neoascochyta was introduced by Chen and Cai (2015) with N. exitialis as type species.
-Neoascochyta is characterized by pseudothecial ascomata, cylindrical to subclavate asci, cylindrical to ovoid, hyaline 1- septate ascospores.
-The asexual morph is coelomycetous and is characterized by pycnidial conidiomata, pseudoparenchymatous wall, obpyriform, or ampulliform to doliiform conidiogeneous cells and hyaline fusoid to cylindrical, obclavate-ovoid to ellipsoidal conidia.
-Neoascochyta morphologically resembles the genus Ascochyta, but is phylogenetically distinct.
+Notes: Neoascochyta is characterised by pseudothecial ascomata, cylindrical to subclavate asci, and cylindrical to ovoid, hyalineuniseptate ascospores.
+The asexual morph is coelomycetous and is characterised by pycnidial conidiomata, pseudoparenchymatous wall, obpyriform, or ampulliform to doliiform conidiogenous cells and hyaline fusoid to cylindrical, obclavate-ovoid to ellipsoidal conidia.
+Neoascochyta morphologically resembles Ascochyta, but is phylogenetically distinct.
+Molecular markers available for Neoascochyta are ITS, LSU, SSU, BTUB and RPB2.

 About Dothideomycetes